 I don’t.
 Furthermore, I have never in my life met anyone who did.
 My theory is that, with many of you, any time someone says, “racial oppression has its origins in class society,” your ears shut down and you fill in the rest of the sentence with what you expect to be there: something about the revolution will fix it and we should ignore it in the meantime.
 I’ll repeat: I’ve never met anyone who said that.
 And anyone who did, is wrong.

 Racial oppression has its origin in class society.
 The theory of race first appeared in the work of such anthropologists as Francois Bernie in the 17th Century, but was largely ignored until the late 18th Century work of Johann Friederich Blumenbach started to take hold in the early 19th century for its value in justifying African slavery, after the unprecedented and highly influential attack on slavery by the U.S. Declaration of Independence.
 The more modern forms of racial oppression were deliberate and created for profit.
 I am linking to a speech by Martin Luther King Jr. not in order to say, “MLK said it so you must believe.”
 I differ with many, many things he said—his name at the end of a quote does not make it convincing to me.
-But this is the most succinct, precise, elegant, and accurate summation of the history and causes of 20th Century racial oppression I’ve ever come across.
+But this, in his speech at the conclusion of the Selma to Montomery march in 1965, is the most succinct, precise, elegant, and accurate summation of the history and causes of 20th Century racial oppression I’ve ever come across.
 The part I’m referring to starts in paragraph nine.
 But read the whole speech; it is amazing.
 I’ll wait.
 (And I should also add a recommendation for the book he refers to, The Strange Career of Jim Crow.)

 That speaks to the causes of racism and racial oppression.
 As to the cure, no, the institution of full legal, political, and economic equality will not end racism.
 It will, however, create the conditions for ending it, mostly through education.
 I argue that socialism is necessary, but not sufficient.
 When racism is no longer profitable, it will become possible to eliminate it for good, but it will still take work.
 It is ingrained in so much of society that expecting it to simply vanish is idealism.